 4. Cisgender: describes a person whose biological sex and gender identity are aligned.

 5. Gender Expression: the way an individual communicates their gender which may or may not reflect their gender identity or sexual orientation.
 Gender expression is typically conveyed via physical attributes such as mannerisms, behaviors, clothing, hairstyle, etc.

 6. Gender Fluid: a person who does not identify with a fixed gender.

-7. Gender Identity: an individual’s core sense of identity on a spectrum which includes male, female, both, or neither.
+7. Gender Identity: An individual’s core sense of identity on a spectrum that includes male, female, both, or neither.

-10. Transgender: a general term used to describe an individual who’s gender identity is not aligned with their biological sex and often differs from societal expectations.
+10. Transgender: a general term used to describe an individual whose gender identity is not aligned with their biological sex and often differs from societal expectations.
 Transgender is a word associated with gender identity but does not reflect sexual orientation.
-Previously, it was common to refer to transgender individuals as “transvestites;” a term which is now outdated and derogatory.
+Previously, it was common to refer to transgender individuals as “transvestites;” a term that is now outdated and derogatory.

-• PFLAG, uniting LGBTQ with families, friends, and loved ones – www.pflag.org
+• PFLAG, uniting LGBTQ+ with families, friends, and loved ones

-• We Are Family, safe space for LGBTQI and ally youth – www.wearefamilycharleston.org
+• We Are Family, safe space for LGBTQI+ and ally youth

 Kinsey, Alfred C. et al. (1948/1998).
 Sexual Behavior in the Human Male.
 Philadelphia: W.B.
 Saunders; Bloomington: Indiana U. Press.

 The University of Illinois at Springfield, Student Affairs Office.
 (2009).
 Continuum of Human Sexuality.